top of page

 What is brow lamination?

 Brow lamination is a treatment that involves topical gel and cream products, which essentially relax your brow hairs to make them more flexible.
 This creates the look of fuller, fluffier brows by realigning the direction of the hair.
-The laminated effect lasts for about 4-6 weeks with proper aftercare.
+The laminated effect lasts for about 4-6 weeks or more with proper aftercare.

 Keep in mind that brow lamination alone may lighten your brow hairs.
 If you are opting for this service without tint, expect the possibility that your brow hairs will be lightened slightly